tjguk/networkzero/README.rst

 * Exceptions or returning None/sentinel?

-  Where we have a "soft" error, eg a command is sent but no ack is received within the expected timeframe, we should carry on with a warning.
-As it stands warnings and above are logged to stderr so will usually be visible to users.
-In these cases, the function called will return a None instead of the ack/reply which was expected.
+  Where we have a "soft" error, eg a wait times out, the function called will return a None or some other useful sentinel.

-  However if the error is such that no recovery is meaningful, we should raise an exception as usual: if, for example, an invalid IP address or port number is used for an address.
+  However if the error is such that no recovery is meaningful, we should raise an exception as usual.
+In particular, because of the statefulness of ZeroMQ sockets, if we don't receive a reply, that socket becomes unusable.
+[TODO: there is the possibility of tracking the state of the underlying socket and reacting more helpfully when, a wait is started before a reply is sent].

   NB This is a pragmatic choice.
 We're really just dodging the issue knowing that, in a classroom situation, we can always bomb out and restart the process.
-  In reality, we'd be looking at a zombie socket of some sort, stuck somwhere inside its own state machine.
+  In reality, we'd be looking at a zombie socket of some sort, stuck somewhere inside its own state machine.

 * We currently used marshal to serialise messages.
 Is this a good idea?